-For each car of the WRC Academy one mounted transmission will be sealed at scrutineering.
+For each car of the Junior WRC one mounted transmission will be sealed at scrutineering.
 Additionally, up to one spare transmission per car may be marked at pre-rally scrutineering or during the event.
+The FIA may request for other parts to be sealed or marked.